FORUM 18 NEWS SERVICE, Oslo, Norway

-The main state agency charged with restricting freedom of religion and belief is the Social Accord Committee (created as the Religious Affairs Committee in September 2016), which is part of the Social Development Ministry (former Religion and Civil Society Ministry).
+The main state agency charged with restricting freedom of religion and belief is the Social Harmony Committee (created as the Religious Affairs Committee in September 2016), which is part of the Social Development Ministry (former Religion and Civil Society Ministry).
 However, the National Security Committee (KNB) secret police, ordinary police and Prosecutor's Offices play a leading role in restricting freedom of religion or belief.

 The regime claims what it calls "religious tolerance" and "religious dialogue".
 One such propaganda vehicle are so-called "Congresses of leaders of world and traditional religions".
 An official organising these meetings described them to Forum 18 as being "for foreigners".